peterchwl/rate-my-capes/README.md

 Rate My CAPEs combines professor review website RateMyProfessors and CAPEs, UCSD's professor rating tool.
 The program runs sentiment analysis on each review of a professor and lists the most prevalent opinions felt by their students.
 Combining these labels with the overall numerical ratings on the two sites, Rate My CAPEs can give a more accurate and accessible professor review.

-created by Peter Lee (@peterchwl) and Vinayak Sharma (@PiXlRAM)
+This project was originally created for [SPIS 2022] (http://spis.ucsd.edu/index.html) created by Peter Lee (@peterchwl) and Vinayak Sharma (@PiXlRAM)

+# License
+MIT.